San Francisco to Las Vegas train

 More trains from San Francisco

-- Train from San Francisco to Vancouver
+- Train from San Francisco to Carmel-by-the-Sea

 - San Francisco to Fresno Train